 This app is available in the Play store.
 Unless your phone is rooted you will not be able to use this app.

-- At first download the app from Google Play.
+download the app from Google Play.
 Install it in you Smartphone

 - Your phone must have root access